awsdocs/aws-php-developers-guide/doc_source/guide_sdk-metrics-configure.rst

 Enable |SDKM| for the |sdk-php|
 ===============================

-By default, |SDKM| is turned off, and the port is set to 31000.
+By default, |SDKM| is turned off, host is set to '127.0.0.1' and the port is set to 31000.
 The following are the default parameters.

 .. code-block:: ini

     //default values
      [
          'enabled' => false,
+         'host' => '127.0.0.1',
          'port' => 31000,
      ]